Cheat – An Ultimate Command Line ‘Cheat-Sheet’ for Linux Beginners and Administrators

 Conclusion

-This wonderful project is a life Saviour in many-a-situation.
-It just gives you information that is required, nothing extra, nothing vague and to the point.
+This wonderful project is a life Saviour in many-a-situation, which gives you information that is required, nothing extra, nothing vague, and to the point.
 This is a must tool for everyone.
-Easy to build, easy to install, easy to run and easy to understand, this project seems promising.
+Easy to build, easy to install, easy to run, and easy to understand, this project seems promising.

-This Git project has added a wonderful gag which I am not going to explain but leave on you to interpret.
+This Git project has added a wonderful gag which I am not going to explain but leave to you to interpret.

 That’s all for now.
 I’ll be here again with another interesting article you people will love to read.
 Till then stay tuned and connected to Tecmint.
 Don’t forget to provide us with your valuable feedback in the comment section below.